 How does one best measure the performance of a remediation technique?
 A simple-sounding question with a twist: a definitive answer doesn't quite exist.
 Depending on who you ask, you may find a dozen different perspectives.
 This makes sense when you consider the fact that different parties consider success via different aspects of a remedial technology.
-Over the next couple weeks, we'll be looking at the many ways of measuring remediation success.

 To the public, the most important metric to consider may be area contaminant reduction, whereas the companies that are administrating the remediation may consider operating cost, scalability and worker safety as primary measures of success.
 The field as a whole hasn't yet settled on a standard set of metrics from which to judge a particular method's performance - but we can break it down into two essential categories: technological performance and commercial characteristics.